River Cruise… don’t those 2 words bring about some exciting thoughts & images like this picture below!! 🙂

 And those small towns are some of the best experiences… mixing & mingling with the locals.

-On our 15 River Cruises we’ve visited places like Aswan in Egypt, Vidin in Bulgaria, Regua in Portugal, countless small towns in Germany & France & Italy, some of the most off-the-beaten-path places in Myanmar, we saw how the locals lived off the land in tiny places in Vietnam & Cambodia, etc., etc.
+On our 17 River Cruises we’ve visited places like Aswan in Egypt, Vidin in Bulgaria, Regua in Portugal, countless small towns in Germany & France & Italy, some of the most off-the-beaten-path places in Myanmar, we saw how the locals lived off the land in tiny places in Vietnam & Cambodia and in Africa, etc., etc.

 5. Another nice part about a River Cruise is the site-seeing continues while You sail… unlike on an Ocean Cruise in the middle of nowhere when at sea, on a River Cruise you’re always within distance of towns, valleys, vineyards, etc. so the beautiful scenery never ends!